 That makes sense in principle, but for some people, it might be challenging to put that concept into practise.

-In this post, we'll discuss how to think about and manage your poker bankroll.
+In this post, we'll discuss how to think about and your poker bankroll management.
 We'll also provide you with some specific advice on how to choose games, increase your stakes, and pay out.

 We'll teach you about luck, when you should play it safe, and how the so-called "variance" in poker may quickly empty any unprepared pocketbook.